Hamad bin Isa Al Khalifa: Crown prince

 Hamad was designated as heir apparent by his father on 27 June 1964.
 In 1968, he was appointed as the chairman of the irrigation council and Manama municipal council.
-He was commissioned into the Bahrain National Guard on 16 February 1968 and appointed as its commander the same year, remaining in that post until 1969 when he was appointed as the commander-in-chief of the Bahrain Defence Force.
+He was commissioned into the Bahrain National Guard on 16 February 1968 and appointed as its commander the same year, remaining in that post until 1969 when he was appointed as the commander-in-chief of the Bahrain Defence Force (the renamed former National Guard).
 In 1970, Hamad became the head of the Bahraini department of defence and the vice-chairman of the administrative council, remaining in both offices until 1971.
 From 1971 to 1988 he was the minister of state for defence.
+Hamad presided over the expansion of Bahrain's military.
 In October 1977, Hamad started learning to fly helicopters, successfully completing the training in January 1978.
 He then worked to establish the Bahrain Amiri Air Force, which came into being at the height of the Tanker War in 1987 when the defence force air wing was reconstituted as an air force.

+Hamad's tenure as commander-in-chief coincided with the 1990s uprising in Bahrain, when Shia Muslim-led opposition forces under Abdul Amir al-Jamri demanded that the Sunni Muslim monarchy restored the suspended national legislature.
+Hamad was one of the negotiators with the opposition on the government side.
+The military did not become involved in the clashes between pro-democracy protestors and the government from December 1994 to April 1995, but in January 1996, Hamad issued a statement of support for the government.
+This was interpreted as Hamad backing the government of his uncle, Prime Minister Khalifa bin Salman Al Khalifa, with whom he was known to have had disagreements in the past.
+During a police crackdown in response to violent riots, the Bahrain Defence Force announced that it was willing to stop the rioting on the basis of martial law.